 Have a movie theater in your home

 Save this for the hottest time of day, or on a day where everyone is low energy.
+This is one you can easily have in your back pocket for summer boredom busters!

 It’s all about creating atmosphere and the kids will think it’s fun.